NEW LOOK

 When changing behaviours, our brain kicks into high gear and reminds us of all the reasons we want and need that thing, but that is not all.
 Our thoughts obsessively return to the underlying issues creating our need, our trigger events, and everything will remind us of our pain, the pain of the hurts we can’t bear to face (or worse, we have been trained to ignore or deny).
 The temptation to use that thing can feel overwhelming, and that’s if we’re paying attention to our thoughts.
 If we are not, we’re likely to experience even stronger and longer-lasting effects and cravings.

 For example, someone with abandonment issues (see abandonment, fear of abandonment, reverse abandonment) is apt to recreate the very issues their addiction enables them to manage.
-Abandonment issues might cause us to pick a fight with a loved one so they (a) blow up at us, giving us an excuse to leave the relationship, (b) leave the relationship thereby proving we are in fact unlovable, or (c) and this seldom happens, they will lovingly soothe and comfort us.
+Such issues might cause us to pick a fight with a loved one so they (a) blow up at us, giving us an excuse to leave the relationship, (b) leave the relationship thereby proving we are in fact unlovable, or (c) and this seldom happens, they will lovingly soothe and comfort us.
 In this case, the addiction is the need to receive regular, ongoing proof and confirmation we are loved and appreciated.
 Any information to the contrary causes our knee-jerk reaction of lashing out.
 We might suffer brain freeze, rendering us incapable of calm or coherent thought, making the situation worse.
 But we don’t have to give in or give up.
 We have tools...
 We have re-trainable brains.
 We have information.
-We have free will.
+Most importantly, we have free will.

 Next step